 - 2.1.
 Employees of the University of Houston System (System) and its universities (including faculty, staff, and student workers) are prohibited from participating in any FTRP by a Foreign Adversary. - 2.2.
-If an entity representing a Foreign Adversary offers an employee compensation to participate in an FTRP, the employee must promptly report the offer to their supervisor and the Export Control Office at exportcontrol@uh.edu. - 2.3.
-Failure of an employee to comply with any prohibition or requirement in this Policy shall constitute grounds for disciplinary action, up to and including termination of employment.
+If an entity representing a Foreign Adversary offers an employee compensation to participate in an FTRP, the employee must promptly report the offer to their supervisor and the Export Control Office at exportcontrol@uh.edu.

-2.4.
+- 2.3.
+Failure of an employee to comply with any prohibition or requirement in this Policy shall constitute grounds for disciplinary action, up to and including termination of employment. - 2.4.
 Each System university must include in its faculty handbook/manual the prohibition stated in Section 2.1.
-If the university has a staff handbook/manual, the prohibition must also be included in the staff handbook/manual.
+If the university has a staff handbook/manual, the prohibition must also be included in the staff handbook/manual. - The requirements of the CHIPS and Science Act will become effective on May 20, 2024, for National Science Foundation awards and August 9, 2024, for all other federal agency awards.

-3. POLICY APPLICABLE TO COVERED INDIVIDUALS
+32. POLICY APPLICABLE TO COVERED INDIVIDUALS

-- 3.1.
-The System prohibits participation of Covered Individuals in an MFTRP. - 3.2.
-Covered Individuals must comply with all System, university, and sponsor disclosure and certification requirements regarding FTRP and MFTRP participation. - 3.3.
-System universities must be able to certify to the research funding agency at each submission of a proposal for a federal research and development award that Covered Individuals within their university have been made aware of the requirements and prohibitions set forth in this Policy and that each Covered Individual listed in the proposal is not participating in an MFTRP. - 3.4.
+- 32.1.
+The System prohibits participation of Covered Individuals in an MFTRP. - 32.2.
+Covered Individuals must comply with all System, university, and sponsor disclosure and certification requirements regarding FTRP and MFTRP participation. - 32.3.
+System universities must be able to certify to the research funding agency at each submission of a proposal for a federal research and development award that Covered Individuals within their university have been made aware of the requirements and prohibitions set forth in this Policy and that each Covered Individual listed in the proposal is not participating in an MFTRP. - 32.4.
 Certification requirements regarding MFTRP participation will not apply to awards made prior to August 9, 2022.

-4. DEFINITIONS
+43. DEFINITIONS

-- 4.1.
+- 43.1.
 Covered Individual An individual who: - a.
 Contributes, in a substantive, meaningful way to the scientific development or execution of a research and development project proposed to be carried out with a research and development award from a federal research funding agency; and - b.
 Is designated as a Covered Individual by a federal research funding agency.